sympy/sympy/doc/src/modules/solvers/solveset.rst

 Why do we use Sets as an output type?
 -------------------------------------

+..
+First give an overview of the Sets module of SymPy

 The main reason for using sets as output to solvers is that it can consistently represent many types of solutions.
 For single variable case it can represent: